engie-group/shaystack/Contibute.md

 The project includes the following files and folders:

 - `app` - Code for the application's Flask, GraphQL and Lambda function.
-- `aws appsync` - Special parameter and information for AWS AppSync
+- `aws appsync` - Special parameters and information for AWS AppSync
 - `haystackapi` - The generic wrapper between technology and implementation
 - `haystackapi/providers` - Sample of providers.
 - `sample` - Sample haystack file